en fr de

 How can teaching practice and lesson observation be made more language-sensitive?

 This Building block is aimed at those responsible for creating, reviewing, adapting, implementing and supervising the design of practical elements of teacher education courses and professional development.
 These elements usually include lesson observation, microteaching and teaching practice assignments.
-It is especially important that the requirements in teacher education curricula regarding these elements should be strengthened, to help ensure that the classroom teaching done by pre-service and in-service teachers is language-sensitive and that it consistently meets the language-related needs of their students.
+It is especially important that the requirements in teacher education curricula regarding these elements should be strengthened in order to help ensure that the classroom teaching done by pre-service and in-service teachers is language-sensitive and that it consistently meets the language-related needs of their students.

 As stated in Building block 1, we use the following definition of language-sensitive education: